 If your retaining wall is tilting, separated from adjoining walls, buckling, cracked, or crumbling, The Basement Guys® Cleveland can provide you with an expert repair solution.
 Our foundation wall experts can identify the cause of the problem and restore your wall to its original condition.

 Call us today at 1-844-277-9773 or click below to get a free estimate on retaining wall repair.
-We offer free estimates in Cuyahoga Falls, Cleveland, Akron and throughout the surrounding areas.
+We offer free estimates in Cleveland, Akron, Youngstown and throughout the surrounding areas.

 Collapsing retaining walls will eventually fail if not properly addressed with a permanent repair solution.

 Signs of a failing retaining wall are usually easy to identify, but it's important to know that these symptoms will become increasingly worse over time.
 Unless proper repairs are made, the wall will eventually fail completely.

 Most often, a retaining wall will show signs of failure in one of three ways: